nikwl/raft-lite/README.md

 ## RAFT-Lite
-My attempt at implementing RAFT using Python.
+A simple and lightweight implementation of RAFT Consensus in Python.
 There are several other implementations out there but for the most part I found other implementations difficult to understand or lacking networking components.
 The goal of this repo is the RAFT algorithm as simple (and as localized) as possible.
 All of the state transition code is defined in a single file and the networking components are abstracted away such that it would be easy to adapt the system to use something like ROS, or another python library, to handle networking.
 Originially I wanted to use the the servers (or nodes as they're called here) as a kind of failure detector for a distrubuted system.
 As a result servers can be spawned within a single python program or can span multiple programs.
-Intercommunication parameters are loaded using a single 'address book' json file.
+Intercommunication parameters are loaded using a single json file, or can be passed in a dictionary.

 ### Installation and Testing
 Clone the repo, create a new python 2 environment and then run: